Common situations you may face

-If you’re caring for someone with any kind of complex condition, such as autism or dementia, you might find that their moods vary greatly and this might leave with you a sense of stepping on egg shells.
+If you’re caring for someone with any kind of complex condition, such as autism or dementia, you might find that their moods vary greatly and this might leave you with a sense of stepping on egg shells.
 It's natural to find the unpredictability of someone’s temperament a real strain and hard to deal with.

 You may find it helpful to talk to someone to get help to cope.
 Share how you're feeling with your doctor.
 You could also reach out to others through carer support or family carer groups in your area.

 You’re not alone if you feel this way.
 Caring can be especially exhausting and trying when you feel like your efforts go unnoticed or are under appreciated, especially by those you’re supporting most.

 Try to acknowledge your own efforts consciously and reward yourself for when you have gone above and beyond or even just got through a menial task.
 Bear in mind there are also some things that are outside of your control, and trying to focus on what you can change may be more helpful.

 Consider discussing the matter with a supportive family member or friend who might have an independent impartial perspective on the situation.
 It could also be useful to talk to other carers who will know what you are going through and understand how hard it can be.
 Our Carers UK forum might be a good place to start.
 (See details under ‘What sources of support are available?’)

-Try to manage your expectations about how much they will be willing to help out and perhaps offer suggestions of what they could do every so often.
+Try to manage your expectations about how much others will be willing to help out and perhaps offer suggestions of what they could do every so often.
 Sometimes people want to help but don’t know how to go about it or perhaps they think you are coping fine.